 - 1/4 teaspoon ground cloves (1/8 for less spice)

 - 1/4 teaspoon sea or kosher salt

-- Optional toppings: additional honey, brown sugar, or maple syrup to taste; chopped nuts; bananas, raisins, shredded coconut or other fruit of choice; chia seeds, etc.
+- Optional toppings: additional maple syrup or brown sugar, to taste; chopped nuts; bananas, raisins, a drizzle of milk (even eggnog for a holiday spin), etc.

-While you may use all water for this recipe, I like the added flavor, creaminess, and nutrients provided by the milk.
-I have even used all milk and enjoy a 50-50 combination of almond or coconut and 2% milk.
+•While you may use all water for this recipe, I like the added flavor, creaminess, and nutrients provided by the milk.
+I have even used all milk as well as a variety of plant-based milks like almond and coconut.
+Milk with some fat will enhance the creaminess.
 Use what appeals to you.

 •If using very old spices, they may become bitter and spices like cloves and allspice can overshadow other flavors.
 When in doubt, go light.
 You can always add more (or purchase fresh) for the next time.

 •If you are cooking this for one person to eat over a few days, you may portion into four separate bowls and cover for super-speedy breakfasts.